red-axe/am-editor/docs/docs/getting-started.md

 A card is a separate area in the editor.
 The UI of this area can be customized to render content using front-end frameworks such as React and Vue, and finally mounted on the editor.

 Introduce the `@aomao/plugin-codeblock` code block plug-in.
-Part of the plug-in UI is rendered by the front-end framework, so there is a distinction. `vue3` developers use `@aomao/plugin-codeblock-vue`
+Part of the plug-in UI is rendered by the front-end framework, so there is a distinction. `vue3` developers use `@aomao/plugin-codeblock-vue` `vue2` developers use `am-editor-codeblock-vue2`

 ```tsx | pure
 import CodeBlock, { CodeBlockComponent } from '@aomao/plugin-codeblock';